logo

 “The reaction from our passengers is really positive,” Jen says.

-“When a Wag Brigade animal walks into the terminal, we see people look up from their devices, and they start to interact with each other and they start to interact with the dog, and it puts a smile on everyone’s face.”
+“When a Wag Brigade animal walks into the terminal, we see people look up from their devices, and they start to interact with each other and with the dog, which puts a smile on everyone’s face.”

-Jen says the program initially only included 6 dogs.
-But the response was so amazing, "we were like okay, send more dogs!”
+Jen says the program initially included only 6 dogs, but the response was so amazing that "we were like, okay, send more dogs!"

 “The reaction from our passengers is really positive,” Jen says.